At a recent meeting of the Wayne County Commissioners, May was declared Foster Care Month.

 “We can no longer act like we don't have a drug problem around here,” said commissioner Brian Smith.
 “There will be an additional cost but we found a way not to burden the taxpayers.
 This is something we all collectively feel is a step to get people off drugs.
 We just can't ignore it anymore.”

-Page 2 of 2 - •The Southern Wayne Regional Chamber of Commerce gave a 2013 update and thanked the commissioners for their support.
+•The Southern Wayne Regional Chamber of Commerce gave a 2013 update and thanked the commissioners for their support.

 “It's been a tough year for all the chambers,” said Patty Blaum, executive director.
 “We are doing the best we can for the community and tourism.
 Our membership is also growing.”